 Barbara Fernandez focuses her litigation practice on consumer and class action litigation.
 She has extensive experience in defense of individual and class action claims involving the Fair Debt Collection Practices Act (FDCPA), Florida Consumer Collection Practices Act, Telephone Consumer Protection Act (TCPA), Fair Credit Reporting Act (FCRA), and the Florida Deceptive and Unfair Trade Practices Act, and practices regularly in Florida state and federal courts.
 Her clients include lending institutions, debt collection agencies, debt buyers, and lawyers.
 Barbara designs and conducts training workshops for clients in the consumer lending industry regarding compliance with the FDCPA, FCRA, and TCPA.

 In the consumer and class action litigation arena, Barbara has successfully handled complex claims against her clients.
 For example, she resolved a potential multi-million dollar class action against a Fortune 500 client on very favorable terms.

-Barbara is the partner-in-charge of the firm's Miami office and a member of the firm’s Executive Committee.
+Barbara is the partner-in-charge of the firm's Miami office and a former member of the firm’s Executive Committee.
 She is also a member of the firm's Diversity Committee and serves as the Miami office's Office Mentor Coordinator (OMC).
 The OMC is responsible for administering the mentor program in her office and serving as an advisor for young attorneys in challenging situations.
 Barbara is a former Co-Chair of Hinshaw's Hispanic/Latino Attorney Network, and was also a member of the Evaluation Committee for Hinshaw's Attorney Life Committee.

 In 2016, she served as a supervising attorney at Florida International University College of Law's Medical-Legal Partnership Clinic, where she taught consumer protection law and supervised student lawyers handling consumer claims.
 Barbara served as an adjunct professor at Florida International University College of Law, where she taught Legal Skills and Values III.

 During law school, Barbara served a judicial internship with the Third District Court of Appeal.
 In addition to her other law school accomplishments, Barbara served as Vice President of the Hispanic Law Student Association and was a member of the Miami Entertainment and Sports Law Review.

 - American Bar Association